Omar Cojolum

-Omar Alejandro Cojolum Delgado (born 15 June 1990) is a Mexican professional gridiron football running back for the Dinos de Saltillo of the Liga de Fútbol Americano Profesional (LFA).
-Cojolum played college football at the Universidad del Valle de México (UVM).
-He started his professional career in 2016 with the Mayas CDMX, winning the 2016 and 2017 Tazón México.
-In 2020, after spending the offseason with the Hamilton Tiger-Cats of the Canadian Football League (CFL), Cojolum returned to Mexico and was signed by Dinos de Saltillo.
+Omar Alejandro Cojolum Delgado (born 15 June 1990) is a Mexican former professional gridiron football running back.
+He played college football at the Universidad del Valle de México (UVM).
+Cojolum started his professional career in 2016 with the Mayas CDMX Liga de Fútbol Americano Profesional (LFA), winning the 2016 and 2017 Tazón México.
+In 2020, after spending the offseason with the Hamilton Tiger-Cats of the Canadian Football League (CFL), he returned to Mexico and played for the Dinos de Saltillo and the Raptors de Naucalpan.

 Early life

 Cojolum was born on 15 June 1990 and was raised in Naucalpan, State of Mexico, close to Mexico City, by his mother.
 He has two brothers, one of them, his elder brother, "forced" him to play American football.
 Despite initially not wanting to practice American football, Cojolum played in local teams since he was four years old and joined the youth club Mavericks, where he won six championships.
 Cojolum has stated that the neighborhood where he grew up was dangerous and that many people there ended up on drugs or crime, but thanks to his love for sport he managed to stay out of trouble.